pa-nik/re-imagining-access/docs/index.md

 ### Rust installation

 The [Rust](https://www.rust-lang.org/learn/get-started) development environment may need to be available on some systems prior to Whisper installation.
+In our testing, Rust was needed for MacOS, but not Windows.

 ```
 # MacOS